 The logo is made up of two parts: the graphic element called the Reticle and the Acumed wordmark.
-(For more information about the Reticle see pg.
-10).
 The size of the Reticle is based on the ascender height of the 'd' (1) and its inverse below the baseline (2).
 This ensures a proportional logo.
 The Reticle is positioned so its a type-width's distance from the wordmark (3).